-Lehi was the head of the little group of two families and one extræ man which left Jerusalem 600 $B_sC_3$ He was a prophet and priest, and received divine direction in his journeying.
-When he had become old in the new land of America and was about to die, he gave his last instruction and blessing to hisposterity.
-He had become familiar with the prophecy of Joseph for it was written in the sacred record, known as the plates of bræss, which he had brought from Jerusalem, and with the Spirit of prophecy resting upon him he quoted this prophecy with slight variation, and applied it to his own people.
-He held them tobe the branch broken off from the seed of Joseph, and from which the Lord, in the latter days, would raise up a righteous branch.
+Lehi was the head of the little group of two families and one extra man which left Jerusalem in 600 B. C. He was a prophet and priest, and received divine direction in his journeying.
+When he had become old in the new land of America and was about to die, he gave his last instruction and blessing to his posterity.
+He had become familiar with the prophecy of Joseph for it was written in the sacred record, known as the plates of brass, which he had brought from Jerusalem, and with the Spirit of prophecy resting upon him he quoted this prophecy with slight variation, and applied it to his own people.
+He held them to be the branch broken off from the seed of Joseph, and from which the Lord, in the latter days, would raise up a righteous branch.

-Lehi clearly indicates that the choice seer whom God will raise up in the latter days will be of the loins of Joseph through thisbranch, and that his work would be among the seed of the loins of Joseph.
+Lehi clearly indicates that the choice seer whom God will raise up in the latter days will be of the loins of Joseph through this branch, and that his work would be among the seed of the loins of Joseph.
 Lehi had finished quoting Joseph's prophecy and now proceeds to declare his own prophecy by the Spirit of God.
 He said:

 "And the Lord said unto me also, I will raise up unto the fruit of thy loins: and I will make for him a spokesman.
-And I, behold, I will give unto him, that he shall write the writings of the fruit o f thy loins, unto the fruit of thy loins; and the spokesman of thy loins shall declare it."
-(2 Nephi 2: 36-37)
+And I, behold, I will give unto him, that he shall write the writing of the fruit of thy loins, unto the fruit of thy loins; and the spokesman of thy loins shall declare it."
+(II Nephi 2:36-37).

 This man who is to be raised up from the loins of Lehi is not a different seer from the one spoken of in the prophecy of Joseph.
-He is to "write the writing of the fruit of thy loins," that is, to translate for his people the record of their fathers which they had lost when they went into sin and darkness, which is the same work of which Joseph prophesied when he said, "unto him will I give power to bring forth my word unto the seed of thy loins."
-Lehi goes on to say, "And it shall be as if the fruit of thy loins had cried unto them from the dust;...end they shall cry from the dust; yea, even repentance unto their brethern, even after many generations have gone by them."
-The poterity of Lehi were to write the sacred truth, and after many generations had passed, and their children had dwindled in spiritual darkness, these writings were to come to their benighted posterity in the latter days.
+He is to "...write the writing of the fruit of thy loins..."
+(II Nephi 2:37) that is, to translate for his people the record of their fathers which they had lost when they went into sin and darkness, which is the same work of which Joseph prophesied when he said, "...unto him will I give power to bring forth my word unto the seed of thy loins;" (II Nephi 2:17).
+Lehi goes on to say, "And it shall be as if the fruit of thy loins had cried unto them from the dust; And they shall cry from the dust; yea, even repentance unto their brethren, even after many generations have gone by them."
+(II Nephi 2:39-40).
+The posterity of Lehi were to write the sacred truth, and after many generations had passed, and their children had dwindled in spiritual darkness, these writings were to come to their benighted posterity in the latter days.
 A seer would be raised up to bring them forth.